makannew/use-linked-state/README.md

 import {useStateGateway} from "use-linked-state";
 const myGateway = useStateGateway("this is initial state");
 ```
-Then pass this `gateway` as a prop to every component that we want to connect.
+Then pass that `gateway` as a prop to every component that we want to connect.
 ```
 return(
   <div>